puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 ###About LDAP Queries
 Queries are constructed using the LDAP Data Interchange Format (LDIF).
 They consist of relevant relative distinguished name (RDN) + the base DN as a search base, and then filtering by the "lookup" (or "login") attribute.

-For example, when querying for a user, Bob, to authenticate, the user RDN (for example, `cn=bob,ou=users`) is concatenated with the base DN (for example, `dc=puppetlabs,dc=com`) to form the search base: `cn=bob,ou=users,dc=puppetlabs,dc=com`.
+For example, when querying for a user, Bob, to authenticate, the user RDN (for example, `ou=bob,ou=users`) is concatenated with the base DN (for example, `dc=puppetlabs,dc=com`) to form the search base: `ou=bob,ou=users,dc=puppetlabs,dc=com`.
 Then the results are filtered to find an entity that has the user lookup attribute.
 This lookup must return only one entity or the search (for importation, authentication, or syncing) will fail.
 These same rules apply to the importation of groups.

 There is currently an issue where group importation does not respect the group object class setting, but the group membership syncing does.
 This means that